Walchand Hirachand

 Walchand Hirachand Doshi CIE (23 November 1882 – 8 April 1953) was an Indian industrialist and the founder of the Walchand group.
 He established India's first modern shipyard, first aircraft factory and first car factory; he also established construction companies, sugarcane plantations, sugar factories, confectioneries, engineering companies and many other businesses.

 Early life

-Walchand Hirachand was from Jain family hailing from Wankaner in Gujarat, who had settled in Solapur in the erstwhile Bombay Presidency.
-He was born in Solapur, (now in Maharashtra) in a Jain family to Seth Hirachand Nemchand Doshi by his first wife Raju.
+Walchand Hirachand was born in Solapur, (now in Maharashtra) to Seth Hirachand Nemchand Doshi and his first wife Raju.
+Walchand born into a Digambar Jain family from Wankaner Gujarat, who had settled in Solapur in the erstwhile Bombay Presidency.

 Hirachand was engaged in cotton trading and money lending.
 Walchand's mother died a few days after his birth.
-Hirachand married later to Sakhubai to whom his half-brothers Gulabchand, Ratanchand and Lalchand were born.
+Hirachand then married Sakhubai to whom his half-brothers Gulabchand, Ratanchand and Lalchand were born.his brothers served as president of All India Digamber Jain Tirthakshetra Committee, and also his family has made significant contribution to the Jain community.